 Participants shared examples of their practice, local insight and discussed what works well in Kirklees, against a backdrop of national research.

 From these Design Circles the guiding principles, inclusive approaches and methods for assessing impact evolved.
 These form our framework and the toolkit included.

-Further detail about the Design Circle approach can be found in the appendices (ADD APPENDIX NUMBER WHEN DOCUMENT AT FINAL STAGE).
+Further detail about the Design Circle approach can be found in Appendix I.